tristan3214/A425_2015/README.md

 - Class will be held Mondays and Wednesday in the Physics and Astronomy Auditorium (PAA A212) from 11.30am to 12.50pm.
 - The grade will be broken down as:Mid term 25%, Final 50%, Homework 25%
 - Midterm will be on Wednesday Ocober 10th 2015
-- Final will be Wednesday De
+- Final will be Wednesday Dec 16th

 Office hours are on a drop in basis and by appointment.
 My office is in the Physics and Astronomy building (B355).
 If the door is open feel free to drop in, or send me an email to arrange a time.